hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 As you learn and grow you may want to help others as well.
 This is great!
 Remember to do so only when you have the emotional space to help with grace.
-Different people are at different stages in different journeys, which means that the person who you are frustrated with for not understanding on facet of accessibility might be very adept with a facet you know very little of.
+Different people are at different stages in different journeys, which means that the person who you are frustrated with for not understanding one facet of accessibility might be very adept with a facet you know very little of.

 If you run into situations where your needs and another's come into a state of conflict, please approach each other with compassion and respect.
 Please also remember that you can always walk away from